Welcome to the Premier Website for Professional Business Analysis

 Cost-Plus Pricing

-With cost-plus pricing, the seller sets a price equal to the seller's product costs plus a certain percentage of product costs.
+With Cost-Plus Pricing, the seller sets a price equal to the seller's product costs plus a certain percentage of product costs.
 Or, cost-plus pricing instead means pricing equal to seller's costs plus a fixed increment.

-Time-and-materials pricing is a variety of cost-plus pricing.
+Time-and-Materials Pricing is a variety of cost-plus pricing.
 Here, the selling price is the sum of seller materials costs, seller labor costs, plus a margin for time and materials.

-Absorption pricing is another variety of cost-plus pricing, where the seller's tries to recover product costs.
+Absorption Pricing is another variety of cost-plus pricing, where the seller's tries to recover product costs.
 For a given unit volume (target), product cost is an incremental cost per unit plus a fraction of total fixed costs.
 List price is then product cost per unit plus a given percentage of that cost.

 Advantages: Cost-Plus Pricing